 - Process Mapping: Document your existing processes in detail to identify areas that can benefit from automation.

-- Bottleneck Identification: Highlight bottlenecks, manual tasks, and areas prone to errors that automation can address.
+- Bottleneck Identification: Highlight bottlenecks, manual processes, and areas prone to errors that automation can address.

 - Critical vs. Non-Critical: Identify which processes are critical to your business’s success and prioritize them for automation.